ictwise/pp3/testing/testing.md

 - All links are working and redirect the user to where they want to go next.
 - Hamburger bar at smaller devices works.
 - Logo works as link to home page.

-#### Home Page - PASS
+#### Home/Recipe Page - PASS

 - Registration button works.
-- All buttons on "popular recipes" works.

-#### Recipe Page - PASS

-- Search bar is working, and lets user search through recipe name.
-If user input match any recipe, the recipe in question shows.
+- search works - both recipe title and name, the search is or, the reset button clears the search and returns all recipes.
 - Search button works and starts a search function.
-- Reset button works.
 - All recipe cards buttons "View Recipe" works and get the visitor to the recipe visitor wanted to view.
+- Delete and edit buttons will not work unless the user is logged in and the creator of the recipe
+- All recipes are displayed in cards.
+- All recipe cards buttons "View Recipe" work.

-#### Shop Page - PASS
+#####  Home/Recipe Page- logged in user - PASS

-  - All product cards buttons "Buy Now" works and redirects visitor to the product in question page in a new tab outside Lazy Vegan website.
+- Nav bar New recipe link appears and is working
+- if user Admin Manage Cuisines link appears and is working.
+- Edit button on recipe card works and allows user to easily edit their recipe.
+- Edit button redirects to edit page where all prior added conten is pre-filled.
+- All editing works and generates a success message.
+- Delete button works as expected and deletes the recipe and generates a success message.
+- Back to Recipes button works.

 #### Login - PASS